One day in Seattle is far from enough to experience this destination full of personality. But we’ll help you make the most out of your trip.

 Discover why they needed to build a new square and see Seattle’s underground in this 1-hour tour.
 On a side note, be sure to book your tickets in advance as they sell out quickly.

-Take your time to exploration it and visiting some of these shops/eateries, such as the Intrigue Chocolate, Fora, and MadeHere.
+Take your time to exploration it and visiting some of these shops/eateries, such as Intrigue Chocolate, Fora, and MadeHere.

 For those looking for that special souvenir, this is the best spot in the city to find it.

-Read next: Summer vacation ideas in America
+Read next: 27 Summer Vacations in the USA

 Brunch at Oddfellows Café